cloudmesh-community/fa18-516-29/project-report/report.md

               sudo hostname ec2-52-24-204-101.us-west-2.compute.amazonaws.com.

-              This is very important because the instances know each other by their public DNS names.
-              Repeat this on all the instances.
+       This is very important because the instances know each other by their public DNS names.Repeat this on all the instances.

 The above steps complete the set up of passwordless ssh connection between all the instances.